 Mt Eden Village Fish Shop

-Yeah that burger place.
-Yes, the burgers are bigger than your face, but word to your mother, the fish & chips at Big J’s are also deserving of a mention.
-Choose from hoki, snapper or terakihi, and pick your choice of salt to go on your chips—go for the chicken salt if you’re a closet Maggi noodle fan.
+Yeah, that burger place.
+Yes, the burgers are bigger than your face, but the fish 'n' chips at Big J’s are also deserving of a mention.
+Choose from hoki, snapper or tarakihi, and pick your choice of salt to go on your chips—go for the chicken salt if you’re a closet Maggi noodle fan.
 Just don’t expect any of that grilling action at Big J’s—this is a straight up deep-fried situation, and unashamedly so.
 Go the grease.

-If you’re in Waiheke and want a perfect partner for your rosé to enjoy on the beach, The Local is your best bet.
-The Local also has a great list of beer and wine and you can dine in if you prefer your fish and chips without a generous side of sand.
+If you’re in Waiheke and want a perfect partner for your rosé to enjoy on the beach, head to The Local.
+It also has a great list of beer and wine and you can dine in if you prefer your fish and chips without a generous side of sand.
 Fish and chips aside, the wild boar sausage is the game changer for The Local.
 The premium quality sausage is battered in its natural casing and provides a crispy yet juicy experience that only The Local can offer.

 The Fish & Chip Shop